use-ink/ink/ARCHITECTURE.md

   to put in a smart contracts storage.

-An important thing to note is that the crates are primarily run in a `no_std` environment, specifically in a Wasm sandbox execution environment on the blockchain itself.
+An important thing to note is that the crates are primarily run in a `no_std` environment.
 Exceptions are `metadata` and `engine`, which cover use-cases that are only relevant off-chain.

+ink! contracts are compiled for a WebAssembly (Wasm) target architecture, i.e. they are executed in a Wasm sandbox execution environment on the blockchain itself ‒ hence a `no_std` environment.
+More specifically they are executed by the [`pallet-contracts`](https://github.com/paritytech/substrate/tree/master/frame/contracts), a module of the Substrate blockchain framework.
+This module takes ink! smart contracts and runs them in a sandbox environment.

 ## Overview